 These Boden sweatshirts are the best.
 My little guy loves to wear them (and my big guy wore them for years and years)–lightweight enough to wear in the fall, but warm enough to take them pretty far in to winter too.
 There’s never any argument in putting these on, so perfect for mornings when kiddos refuse to put on their actual “winter coat.”

 11. Two Pairs of Sneaks To Avoid Morning Crises

 In the “beginning,” I was a one-pair-of-sneaks-per-kid kind of mom, but a couple years back I changed my ways.
 There were WAY too many catastrophic mornings where someone couldn’t find both shoes…even though we of course have a special place shoes are supposed to “live.”
 Worth the $ to me to avoid these situations, so they now get a soft sporty pair, as well as a waterproof pair that’s good for colder wetter weather.

 Back-to-school time means back to pretty strict bedtime routines for us.
 Having parts of the routine that they really look forward to has helped tremendously.
 My boys are not big yoga or mindfulness kids, but they have REALLY taken to this essential oil diffuser and picking out their own scents each night, as well as the routine of turning on their salt lamps to start winding down and setting a different mood for bedtime.

-What other tricks do you guys have for making the transition back-to-school a little smoother?
+What other tricks do you guys have for making the transition back to school a little smoother?